What Is Voter Suppression?

 The new law was largely ignored in some areas of the South, but it did give Black voters a means to challenge voter suppression tactics in court, and voter turnout for Black voters increased from 6% in 1964 to 59% in 1969.

 Section 5 of the Voting Rights Act contains provisions that apply only to states or jurisdictions that were engaging in egregious voting discrimination to disenfranchise minority voters.
 It prevented state legislatures from implementing any laws, statutes, or practices that affected voting without prior approval from the U.S. Attorney General or the U.S. District Court in Washington, D.C.

 The states or jurisdictions that were ordered to comply were identified by a “coverage formula," which was extended in 1970 and again in 1975.
 It included nine states and parts of six other states.

 In 2013, in the Supreme Court case Shelby County v.
 Holder, the coverage formula was ruled unconstitutional.
 Because it was almost 40 years old, it was determined to no longer reflect current conditions.
 Because Congress had failed to update the coverage formula, Section 5 of the Voting Rights Act was ruled unenforceable.

 A 2018 report by the U.S. Commission on Civil Rights found that since the Supreme Court ruling in 2013, the federal government has taken less action to protect voting rights for minorities.
 Since 2013, there have been 61 lawsuits alleging violations of the Voting Rights Act, including four brought by the Justice Department.

 Does Voter Suppression Still Exist Today?

-Today's voting rights advocates say voter suppression is still a problem in the U.S., and people of color are still disproportionately affected, but they are not the only targets.
+Today's voting rights advocates say voter suppression is still a problem in the U.S., and people of color are still disproportionately affected over white voters, but they are not the only targets.

 In the 2008 election, voter turnout among people of color increased by approximately 5 million votes compared to the 2004 election.